rcaporal/SnackQuest/README.md

 # SnackQuest
-The quest of a perfect snack made with what you have in the fridge
+The quest for a perfect snack made with what you have in the fridge